 - Provide clear guidelines for how different types of expenses should be coded.
 It’s very important that all employees are coding specific expenses the same way.
 For example, if two employees go to lunch and one employee codes the expense to “meetings” and the other codes it to “employee development” there will be a reporting issue.
 Communicating how certain expenses should be coded will help create consistency in tracking and reporting.

 With a system in place and clear guidelines, submitting employee expenses can be a timely process to be easily reported on.
-To learn how the Anders Outsourced Accounting Services Group can help implement an expensing policy and reporting software in your company, contact an Anders advisor.All Insights
+To learn how our Virtual CFOs can help implement an expensing policy and reporting software in your company, contact an Anders advisor.All Insights